woman touching her shoulder after getting a shingles vaccine

 Other Ways to Protect Those around You

+If you do have shingles, there are a few ways to prevent spreading the virus to others around you.
 For instance, covering the blisters with a dressing or clothing can help prevent viral shedding, which simply refers to the release of virus particles from your rash/blisters to the environment.

 While it’s nothing close to the Covid-19 proper self-isolation recommendations, it’s also important to avoid contact with the people around you when you have shingles, particularly those who are at risk of severe illness from the virus as mentioned above.